HusseinKamal/KtorClientAPI/README.md

-This simple app shows How to user Ktor Library with APIs calls for GET and POST Endpoints
+This simple app shows How to user Ktor Library with APIs calls for GET and POST Endpoints.
+Here I used Serialization Library with Ktor.

 #Demo Video for app